maxpiva/fabric-sdk-net/README.md

 On this SDK
 - Add .NET chaincode upload (source and/or compiled)
 - More Cleanup, and .NET Design Guidelines.
+- Remove JAVA idiosyncrasies
+- Continue with the split and re-order of the source code, some files are becoming unmanageable.
+- Better Multi-Thread and Locking approach on some Methods.

 On the SHIM
 - Maybe Visual Studio Templates